Docker Desktop

 Cleaning up

-The hello-world image was nice and useful to test docker was working, but it is now rather useless.
-If I want to delete it, the ‘Images’ tab on the left has a convenient bin icon to do so.
+Since we are deleting stuff, the hello-world image was nice and useful to test docker was working, but it is now rather useless.
+If I want to delete it, the Images tab on the left has a convenient bin icon to do so.
 Clicking on it will prompt you for confirmation, but it will fail.
-Failing to delete image.

 Warning: You have to be careful here, this action deleted even the containers that were running.
 You can filter the containers before you select them “all”.